-Whatever the method chosen for the agencies to work together, Congress would:
+Whatever the method chosen for the agencies to work together, Congress would :

 - mandate that any trading or lending platform that trades or otherwise deals in bitcoin or Ether would be subject to the joint rules devised by the agencies (or the jointly supervised SRO), as would any broker or dealer or certain other intermediaries, unless the platform or intermediary is registered with the SEC or CFTC as a securities or derivatives intermediary.
-(There could be de minimus exceptions for small actors.) - mandate the core principles that would serve as the basis for such rules, which would be similar to the principles used in our securities and derivatives markets and similar to those in the Clarity Act (though with appropriate revisions to correct the weaknesses in the Clarity Act and the other proposals noted); and
+(There could be de minimus exceptions for small actors.) - mandate the core principles that would serve as the basis for such rules, which would be similar to the principles used in our securities and derivatives markets and similar to those in the Clarity Act (though with appropriate revisions to correct the weaknesses in the Clarity Act and the other proposals noted); 34 and mandate that those rules would apply to all digital asset tokens traded or used on or by any such platform or intermediary, subject to certain limitations that pertain to the "boundaries" of the "non-security" digital asset market to be regulated.

-&lt;sup>33 See Lummis-Gillibrand, Title VI.
+33 See Lummis-Gillibrand, Title VI.

-&lt;sup>34 See also Massad and Jackson (2022), supra, note 3, for a discussion of core principles for an SRO.
+34 See also Massad and Jackson (2022), supra, note 3, for a discussion of core principles for an SRO.